dashpay/docs/masternodes/setup.rst

   characters allowed
 - ``rpcpassword``: enter any string of numbers or letters, no special characters allowed
-- ``masternodeprivkey``: this is the private key you generated in the previous step
 - ``externalip``: this is the IP address of your VPS

 The result should look something like this: